GrafiteInc/Scaffold/readme.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://packagist.org/packages/grafite/scaffold)

 ## About Grafite Scaffold
-Grafite Scaffold was created as a highly opinionated bootstrap of Laravel's base application structure.
+Grafite Scaffold was created as a highly opinionated boilerplate of Laravel's base application structure.
 In comes loaded with a variety of packages for various needs including:

 - consoletvs/charts
 - grafite/formmaker